 FRU: It’s your second stint with Ireland Women, any changes since last time round?

-FRU: The girls are looking very sharp and have put a bit more pace on the ball in their passing, is this something you’re trying to develop?
+FRU: The players are looking very sharp and have put a bit more pace on the ball in their passing, is this something you’re trying to develop?

 GMcW: I think, importantly, that rugby is a simple game sometimes made difficult by coaches!
-So by placing a lot more emphasis on the skill base that a player has in terms of their distribution, their decision making, their alignment, how they approach the gain line, how they can play behind the back and by really focusing on these areas means that when they get into a game situation they are producing more clinical work.
+So by placing a lot more emphasis on the skill base that a player has in terms of their distribution, their decision making, their alignment, how they approach the gain line etc. and by really focusing on these areas means that when they get into a game situation they are producing more clinical work.

 FRU: Have you been doing much research on the teams in your pool for the World Cup (USA, Kazakhstan, New Zealand)?